Center for Genomics of Neurodegenerative Disease Phatnani Lab

 The CGND’s ALS Consortium at-a-glance:

-- Membership: Academic Medical Center, Amsterdam • Cedars-Sinai Medical Center • Columbia University • Gladstone Institute • Henry Ford Health System • The Jackson Lab • Johns Hopkins University • Massachusetts General Hospital • Massachusetts Institute of Technology • New York Genome Center • The Pennsylvania State University • University of California at Irvine • University of California at San Francisco • University College London/Queen Mary Institution • University of Maryland, Baltimore • University of Pennsylvania • University of Thessaly • Washington University in St. Louis
+- Membership: Academic Medical Center, Amsterdam • Cedars-Sinai Medical Center • Columbia University • Gladstone Institute • Henry Ford Health System • Icahn School of Medicine at Mount Sinai • The Jackson Lab • Johns Hopkins University • Massachusetts General Hospital • Massachusetts Institute of Technology • New York Genome Center • Temple University • The Pennsylvania State University • University College London/Queen Mary Institution • University of California at Irvine • University of California at San Francisco • University of Edinburgh • University of Maryland, Baltimore • University of Pennsylvania • University of Thessaly • Washington University in St. Louis • Weizmann Institute of Science

 - Pre-competitive Data Sharing with all Consortium Members, samples consented for broad sharing for all medical research